 Heavy Duty Dog Crates - A Pricing Perspective

 I’ve been specializing in heavy duty dog crates for over 8 years now.
-Oh the stories I’ve heard.
-While we aren’t here today for stories some do relate to our subject, the price of true heavy duty dog crates.
+Oh, the stories I’ve heard.
+While we aren’t here today for stories, some do relate to our subject, the price of genuine heavy duty dog crates.

 The Landing Page Adventure

 A landing page is the page one lands on when visiting a website or following a URL usually from Google or any search engine.
-When visitors get to www.carrymydog.com the first thing they see are 4 heavy duty dog crates.
-They also see that they are $509.00, $529.99 and $699.00 and now $799.00.
+When visitors get to www.carrymydog.com the first thing they see are heavy duty dog crates ranging in price from $359 to $719.
+Of course, these prices are for the smallest size.

 Before I get too far along here let’s get to the point.
 How does anyone justify a price of $500 and up for a heavy duty dog crate?
-Remember, we are talking about dogs that have escaped every crate the owners have purchased for them.
+Remember, we are talking about dogs that have escaped every crate the owners have purchased.
 In some cases that could be as many as 4 to 6 crates, none of which successfully contained their dog.